 For my main course, I was debating between Il Preferito del Podesta, local beef that is braised in Sangiovese wine and peppercorns and the soup of the day, which was Castagne e Ceci (chestnut and chickpea).
 The beef sounded fantastic, but I also wanted to try the soup as I’ve never had chestnut soup and who knows if I will ever see it again.
 But why limit myself?
 So, I did the sensible thing and ordered both.
 The soup was phenomenal, the beef tender and flavorful and the wine, a red table wine also from Cantina Nofrini, was a perfect match to my food.
 All their desserts are homemade, and they all sounded very enticing.
 For my dolce, I chose Rocciata di Assisi, an Umbrian fruit “strudel” dating back to medieval times, which is usually prepared in the autumn and winter months.
 This was followed by the obligatory coffee.

 Did I have any regrets about spending the day in Panicale?
 None whatsoever.
 Was it worth the trip basically just to have lunch?
 Absolutely.
 After all, we were in Italy, where a great meal is in itself a great attraction.
 And from beginning to end, my meal at Lillotatini was perfect: The food, the wine, the service, the ambiance and most of all the relaxed feel of the lunch.
 If you only have a few days in Italy, by all means concentrate on the major tourist destinations of the region where you are staying.
 But if you have the time (and we were renting our villa for two weeks,) villages like Panicale are definitely worthy of consideration.
-And after visiting the bustling tourist meccas of Florence and Siena, it’s nice to throw the guidebook out the window (and not worry about trying to squeeze in two museums before the duomo closes) and take a side trip off the beaten path for a leisurely feast.
+And after visiting the bustling tourist meccas of Florence and Siena, it’s nice to throw the guidebook out the window and take a side trip off the beaten path for a leisurely feast.
 And while Panicale may be known to locals, for an American tourist like me it was not just a pleasant change of pace, but a hidden gem.